Linear model reduction using spectral proper orthogonal decomposition: Introduction

 \section{Introduction}

 The expense of many modern computational models can prohibit their use in applications where speed is required.
-In a design optimization problem, for example, many simulations at different boundary conditions or parameters must be performed.
+In a design optimization problem, for example, many simulations with different boundary conditions or parameters must be performed.
 In control applications, simulations may need to be conducted in real time to inform actuation.
-Model reduction techniques strive to deliver the orders-of-magnitude speedup necessary to enable adequately fast simulation for these and other problems with only a mild accuracy sacrifice.
+Model reduction techniques strive to deliver the orders-of-magnitude speedup necessary to enable adequately fast simulation for these and other problems with only a mild sacrifice in accuracy.

-The great majority of model reduction methods employ the following two-step strategy: they (i) find an accurate compression of the state of the system at a particular time and (ii) find equations that evolve the coefficients that represent the state in this representation.
+The great majority of model reduction methods employ the following two-step strategy: (i) find an accurate compression of the state of the system at a particular time and (ii) find equations that evolve the coefficients that represent the state in this representation.
 The POD-Galerkin method \citep{Aubry88,Noack03,Rowley04}, perhaps the most widely used starting point for model reduction, is representative of this approach.
 The proper orthogonal decomposition (POD) modes are an efficient means of representing the state in that with relatively few POD coefficients, the state can often be represented to high accuracy.
 In a POD-Galerkin reduced-order model (ROM), these coefficients are then evolved by projecting the governing equations into the space of POD modes, yielding a much smaller dynamical system to evolve.
 Many alternative choices have been explored for both steps.
 Examples of the compression step include using balanced truncation modes \citep{Moore81} and autoencoders \citep{Lee20,gonzalez18}, and examples of deriving the equations in the reduced space include using Petrov-Galerkin projections \citep{Carlberg10,Carlberg13,Otto22} and learning the equations from data \cite{Peherstorfer16,Padovan24}.
 All of these approaches to model reduction, however, fall within the two-step strategy outlined above. \\

 We have investigated a different approach in this work: instead of representing the state (at a particular time) in a reduced manner, we instead employ a reduced representation for the entire trajectory, i.e., the state's evolution for some time interval.
 Whereas POD modes are the most efficient (linear) representation of the state, they are far from the most efficient representation of trajectories.
 This is true intuitively -- to represent a trajectory with POD modes, one has to specify the POD coefficients for each time step along the trajectory, but from one time step to the next, the POD coefficients are highly correlated.
 The analog of POD for entire trajectories is space-time POD \citep{Lumley67,Schmidt_Schmid19,Frame23}.
 Space-time POD modes are themselves time- and space-dependent, so to represent a trajectory, they are weighted by static coefficients.
 These modes are the most efficient linear representation of trajectories in the sense that to represent a trajectory to some desired accuracy, fewer degrees of freedom are needed if the trajectory is represented with space-time POD modes than any other linear encoding scheme.
 Unfortunately, space-time POD modes have a number of characteristics that make them undesirable for model reduction; computing them requires much training data, storing them is memory intensive, and computing space-time inner products, which would be necessary in a space-time ROM method, is expensive. \\